shinyTree/shinyTree/README.md

 runApp(system.file("examples/09-themes", package="shinyTree"))
 ```

-An example demonstrating the use of the drag-and-drop feature which allows the user to reorder the nodes in the tree.
+An example demonstrating the use of built-in tree themes.

 #### 10-node-ids